Melon Variety Guide

 Sharlyn

-- Exterior resembles an elongated cantaloupe with a thinner, mosaic-like netting
+- Exterior mimics an elongated cantaloupe with a delicate, mosaic netting

-- Pale green flesh is soft near the center and firm near the rind
+- Pale green flesh that is soft in the center and firm near the rind

 Snow Leopard

-- Cream-colored skin with green spots and streaks
+- Cream-colored skin adorned with green spots and streaks

 Watermelon